 The Academy has entered into a management agreement with edtec central, LLC (the "Management Company"), a for-profit corporation.
 The Management Company is responsible for all management, operation, administration, and education of the Academy.
 All Academy personnel are provided by the Management Company.
-The total management fee expensed by the Academy for the year ended June 30, 2018 approximated \$141,242.
-The management agreement between the Academy and edtec central, LLC is extended annually.
+The total management fee expensed by the Academy for the year ended June 30, 2021 approximated \$140,943.
+The management agreement between the Academy and edtec central, LLC is extended annually and runs concurrently with the same length of term as the Academy's charter contract with its authorizing body.